 In November 2013, the Company and Watson Laboratories, Inc. ("Actavis") entered into a development, license and supply agreement (the "Actavis Agreement") pursuant to which the Company will develop, manufacture and exclusively supply the bulk form of doxorubicin HCl liposome injection (the "Initial Product") to Actavis.
 The Actavis Agreement was subsequently amended in January 2015 to transfer certain responsibilities from the Company to Actavis in exchange for reducing the aggregate milestone payments that the Company is eligible to receive by \$0.4 million.
 Under the Actavis Agreement, Actavis is responsible for all costs related to finished product processing and global commercialization.
 Pursuant to the agreement, additional products may be developed for Actavis in the future, the identities of which will be mutually agreed upon.
-The Company is eligible to receive up to \$15.1 million in milestone and development payments, as well as additional reimbursement for specific activities performed by the Company at the request of Actavis, of which \$4.0 million in total has been received through June 30, 2016.
-The Company will also receive a double digit percentage of net profits on global sales of the Initial Product and any additional products.
+The Company is eligible to receive up to \$15.1 million in milestone and development payments, as well as additional reimbursement for specific activities performed by the Company at the request of Actavis, of which \$4.0 million in total has been received through September 30, 2016.
+The Company will also receive a mid-twenties percentage of net profits on global sales of the Initial Product and any additional products.
 The Company will manufacture and supply the Initial Product to Actavis in bulk form at an agreed upon unit price.
+In October 2016, the U.S. Food and Drug Administration accepted for review an Abbreviated New Drug Application filed by Actavis for the Initial Product.